y2kbugger/y2kbugger.github.io/content/programming/reading-taocp-mmix.rst

    :alt: The Art of Computer Programming
    :align: center

 The book is notable for being comprehensive and precise as well as for the extreme care given to the exercises and solutions.
-Because it known for being a huge undertaking, some people quip that the book is often recommended without actually having been read.
-I suspect this is be the algorithms are explained using assembly language rather than structured programming which some people deem as impenetrably  obscure.
+Because it's known for being a huge undertaking, some people quip that the book is often recommended without actually having been read.
+I suspect this is because the algorithms are explained using assembly language rather than structured programming which some people deem as impenetrably  obscure.

 Why I want to read it
 ---------------------